Monkatraz/mainframe/README.md

 ## Basic Architecture
 Mainframe is a static, single-page-application.
 Mainframe interacts with its remote database using only serverless functions and client-side API calls.
 This is part of the reason why Mainframe is cheap to run, as it basically _isn't_ whenever nobody is using it.

-Mainframe uses [Netlify](www.netlify.com) and [FaunaDB](www.fauna.com).
-Netlify is inexpensive if you avoid usage of it's supplemental features, such as Netlify Identity.
-FaunaDB is just a well priced database with a really lenient free tier.
-Additionally, it provides an extremely rich API and feature-set, especially for serverless/static websites.

-In order to actually be functional as a wiki, Mainframe makes heavy use of FaunaDB, with some supplemental usage of Netlify Functions.
+In order to actually be functional as a wiki, Mainframe makes heavy use of FaunaDB.
 FaunaDB itself is a document-based database.
 It is extremely well-suited for a wiki, although it doesn't do well with binary data.
 Mainframe is tightly integrated with FaunaDB, with the database API natively using FQL expressions and maximizing usage of FaunaDB's advanced features.

-The integration between Mainframe and FaunaDB is to the point that it is near-certain that a guest will never need to invoke a Netlify Function.
+The integration between Mainframe and FaunaDB is to the point that it is near-certain that a guest will never need to invoke a serverless function.
 Nearly all interaction with the site can be expressed as direct client to database API interactions.

 ## Assets
 Most of Mainframe's assets are either compiled or built.
 Mainframe is primarily written in: